jacurtis813/run-buddy/README.md

 # Run Buddy, Inc

 ## Purpose
 A website that offers fitness training services.
+This site will give the ability to connect with a trainer and connect with better health and fitness.

 ## Built With
 * HTML